CycloneDX/sbom-utility/gui-ts/README.md

 # sbom-utility TypeScript GUI

-A React/Vite GUI for [sbom-utility](../README.md) that can run either in [Electron](https://www.electronjs.org) or in a standard browser backed by the local `sbom-utility serve` HTTP API.
+A React/Vite browser GUI for [sbom-utility](../README.md) backed by the local `sbom-utility serve` HTTP API.

 No CGo.
 No native compiler.
 One `npm ci` and you are running.